druid-io/druid-io.github.io/docs/latest/configuration/index.md

 |`druid.server.https.includeProtocols`|List of exact protocols names to include.|Jetty's default include protocol list|no|
 |`druid.server.https.excludeProtocols`|List of exact protocols names to exclude.|Jetty's default exclude protocol list|no|

 #### Internal Client TLS Configuration (requires `simple-client-sslcontext` extension)

-These properties apply to the SSLContext that will be provided to the internal HTTP client that Druid services use to communicate with each other.
-These properties require the `simple-client-sslcontext` extension to be loaded.
-Without it, Druid services will be unable to communicate with each other when TLS is enabled.

 |Property|Description|Default|Required|
 |--------|-----------|-------|--------|